InformaticsMatters/pipelines-utils/README.md

     $ pip install -r requirements.txt
     $ python setup.py test

-# Publishing the im-pipelines-utils package to PyPI
+# Publishing to PyPI
-The utilities are published to [PyPi] for easy installation (normally automatically by the Travis CI/CD framework).
+The utilities are automatically published to [PyPI] for easy installation.

-## Publishing via Travis
-We currently employ Travis to automate our tests and also to publish the Python module to PyPi.
+We currently employ Travis to automate our builds and also to publish the Python module to PyPI.
+The Travis CI/CD service (controlled by the `.travis.yml` file) automatically publishes to PyPI when the repository is tagged (normally on **master**).

 In order to publish a new release of the module you need to: -

-1.  **Update** the `version` value in `src/python/setup.py` with a new release number and commit the change.
-2.  **Review** the `src/python/READEME.rst` file (which is the source of the PyPi documentation.
-This rarely needs changing but it's worth understanding where the PyPi documentation comes from.
+1.  **Review** the `src/python/READEME.rst` file (which is the source of the PyPi documentation).
+This rarely needs changing but it's worth understanding where the PyPI documentation comes from.
-3.  **Tag** the repository.
-It's the tagging that instructs Travis to publish the Python module to PyPi - it does not publish *every* commit.
-In order to publish the module the tag *must* begin `pypi-`.
+3.  **Tag** the repository's **master** branch.
+It's the tagging that instructs Travis to publish the Python module to PyPI - it does not publish *every* commit.
-    This allows you to use other tags and not cause a publication of the module.
-By convention is you've set the `version` to `2.3.1` the tag would be `pypi-2.3.1` (you can see the other *releases* or tags in the project as an example).
-The the actual number is unimportant as it's the act of tagging that causes a release.
-After tagging Travis pulls the code and then builds and publishes the module.

-The travis instructions are all encoded in the project's `.travis.yml` file.

-## Publishing manually
-If you are going to publish the utilities yourself (not recommended) you will need our PyPI account details.
-For Informatics Matters you should add the following to your `~/.pypirc` file (or create one if you don't have one): -

-    [pypi]
-    username: informaticsmatters
-    password: <password>

-To publish a new set of Python utilities you then simply need to build and upload them from the `src/python` directory: -

-    $ pip install -r requirments.txt
-    $ python setup.py bdist_wheel
-    $ twine upload dist/*

->   Before publishing (or tagging for automatic publishing) you must ensure
+>   Before tagging you must ensure that the tag you're using has not
-    that the package version is new (currently defined in `setup.py`).
-    If you re-publish a package PyPI will respond with an error.
+    been used before.
+If you re-publish a package to PyPI it will respond with an error if the version's been published before.
 Once you have released version 1.0.0 you cannot release it again.
 Ever.

 >   For acceptable version number formatting you should follow [PEP-440].

->   The Travis CI/CD service (controlled by the `.travis.yml` file)
-    automatically publishes the PyPI package when the `master` branch is tagged using label begins `pypi-`

 ---

 [Conda]: https://conda.io/docs/